nginx-le/nginx-le/README.md

 | LE_ADDITIONAL_OPTIONS | | Additional options to be appended to certbot command |
 | TZ          | | Timezone, if set will be written to container's `/etc/timezone` |

+### `envsubst` templates

+If you need to use any other environment variables you could mount your configuration as `/etc/nginx/templates/yourservice.conf.template` and `envsubsts` would be executed on that file.
+More info could be found [here](https://github.com/docker-library/docs/tree/master/nginx#using-environment-variables-in-nginx-configuration-new-in-119)

 ## Some implementation details

 **Important:** provided [nginx.conf](https://github.com/umputun/nginx-le/blob/master/conf/nginx.conf) handles